kluchey/OMG/pages/Study Guide.md

 # How should I Study Mathematics in High School?
 A Guide
 	- ## Avoid Illusions of Knowing
+		- Cramming can produce short-term gains but will be lost in long-term memory, leading to the very common feeling of "hitting a wall you can't climb up"
 	- ## Science Says...
 		- Spaced Repition
 		- Forced Recall